 + + + + + + + + + + + + + +

 For questions or comments on this Guide, please contact Susan Vega García.

-The primary goals of the University Library's Mentoring Program are to help new academic librarians during their post-onboarding process at the Library and ISU, to help them gain understanding of the components of success toward promotion, to listen to the mentee's career goals, projects, and needs and provide support when necessary, and to provide new librarians with an objective and experienced source for information and resources for their professional success.
+The primary goals of the University Library's Mentoring Program are to help new academic librarians during their post-onboarding process at the Library and ISU, to provide support in understanding and achieving the components of success toward promotion.
+Mentees should be encouraged to take an active role in mentoring meetings to focus on their needs and goals.
+Mentors should listen to the mentee's career goals, projects, and needs and provide support / guidance as necessary, as well as provide new librarians with an objective and experienced source for information and resources for their professional success.
 "New" librarians is an inclusive term that means everything from new librarians entering their first professional library position to experienced librarians who are new hires at ISU Library.
 Regardless of where you're at on that continuum, we encourage all new librarians to get a mentor through participating in the Mentoring Program.

 Thus, mentors and mentees in the Library's Mentoring Program discuss and work together on post-orientation / onboarding questions; professional development; promotion issues; personal issues and Library climate; issues related to service involvement, conference presentations, research, writing, and publishing, and any issues that promote the mentee's career goals.

 Mentee Eligibility: Librarians new to the ISU Library are eligible to participate in the Mentoring program, regardless of their entry rank.
 All "new to ISU" librarians are strongly encouraged to participate.